 Following a career as a pitcher at the University of Bridgeport, Jurczak completed a B.S. in Sociology at Southern Connecticut State University.
 He also achieved a Master's Degree in Higher Education Administration from Post University.

 Since 2004, Jurczak has been on staff for the Connecticut Blue Jays as a head coach and lead instructor for every age level.
-As a head coach, Jurczak’s teams have finished ranked in the top ten nationally for five straight years, won two Connecticut state championships, and six overall tournament wins.
-In 2010, Jurczak led his 14U club to a CABA National Championship in Detroit, MI.
+With Jurczak at the helm, the Blue Jays ranked in the top ten nationally for five straight years, won two Connecticut state championships, and six overall tournament wins.
+In 2010, he led his 14U club to a CABA National Championship in Detroit, MI.

 JR Causa enters his third season as an assistant for the Panthers in 2022.
 He was a two-way player in college as a pitcher and outfielder with stops at the University of New Haven, St. John's University and The University of Bridgeport.

 Upon the completion of his college career, he began coaching with the Connecticut Blue Jays in 2002 - an AAU program ranging in ages from 12-18.
 During his coaching career, he has been part of multiple championships at the 13U, 16U and 18U levels.
 As a roving instructor, Causa has 20 years of experience at many different age levels.